 Lunch in Spain is a bit different from what we're used to in America.
 The large midday meal, called la comida, has several courses and usually includes five or six choices in each.
 At home, Spaniards do not traditionally eat “fancy” dishes on a daily basis, but still enjoy a soup or pasta dish, salad, meat and/or fish, and a dessert, such as fruit or cheese.

-Here are the various courses you would enjoy in Spain during la comida, including some typical dishes for each course, along with recipes you can try at home.
+Use this menu to see the various courses you would enjoy in Spain during la comida, including some typical dishes for each course, along with recipes you can try at home.

 02 of 06

 Appetizers, or entrantes as they are called in Spain, are simple dishes to start the meal, such as a plate of cheese, Serrano ham, or other cured meats and cheeses that are popular in Spain.
-Although we think of tapas as appetizers, tapas are not called entrantes, even though some of the same dishes are eaten.
+Many think of tapas as appetizers, tapas are not called entrantes, even though some of the same dishes are eaten.

 03 of 06